Skripatch/themable-css-tooltip/README.md

 Internet Explorer does not support the var() function.
 Consider using a polyfill.

 ### Overview
 **themable-css-tooltip** is a pure CSS implementation of tooltip functionality for web apps/sites.
 This allows for easier configuration and theming.
+The text show in the tooltip is placed in the **alt** attribute of the html element in order to automatically expose it to screenreaders/narrators and alternative image content.

 It exposes a series of css classes to enable features and control positioning.